Climate Action in Creston

 In 2021, the Town of Creston made a commitment to the West Kootenay 100% Renewable Energy Plan, which outlines the path to achieving 100% renewable energy usage by 2050.
 Creston aims to transition all energy sectors within the community, including heating and cooling, transportation, electricity, and waste management, to 100% renewable sources by 2050.

 Currently in draft stages, the Climate Action Plan is intended to be a guiding document that continues to evolve as new information becomes available.
-The Plan identifies five major action areas or Big Moves: Transportation, Buildings & Infrastructure, Waste, Leadership & Education, and Adaptation & Resiliency.
-Each of the Big Moves has several actions to help Creston meet our goals.
+The Plan identifies five major areas important for climate action: Transportation, Buildings & Infrastructure, Waste, Leadership & Education, and Adaptation & Resiliency.
+There are several actions within each area to help Creston meet our goals.

-The Plan moves Creston towards equitable climate action and generates environmental, economic, and health benefits for individuals, families, and businesses throughout the community.
-It fosters a culture of sustainability in our community and in Municipal operations, where sustainability becomes central to decision-making processes.
+The Plan moves Creston towards equitable climate action and should help generate environmental, economic, and health benefits for individuals, families, and businesses throughout the community.

 In 2021, the Town of Creston made a commitment to the West Kootenay 100% Renewable Energy Plan, which outlines the path to achieving 100% renewable energy usage by 2050.
 Creston aims to transition all energy sectors within the community, including heating and cooling, transportation, electricity, and waste management, to 100% renewable sources by 2050.

 Currently in draft stages, the Climate Action Plan is intended to be a guiding document that continues to evolve as new information becomes available.
-The Plan identifies five major action areas or Big Moves: Transportation, Buildings & Infrastructure, Waste, Leadership & Education, and Adaptation & Resiliency.
-Each of the Big Moves has several actions to help Creston meet our goals.
+The Plan identifies five major areas important for climate action: Transportation, Buildings & Infrastructure, Waste, Leadership & Education, and Adaptation & Resiliency.
+There are several actions within each area to help Creston meet our goals.

-The Plan moves Creston towards equitable climate action and generates environmental, economic, and health benefits for individuals, families, and businesses throughout the community.
-It fosters a culture of sustainability in our community and in Municipal operations, where sustainability becomes central to decision-making processes.
+The Plan moves Creston towards equitable climate action and should help generate environmental, economic, and health benefits for individuals, families, and businesses throughout the community.

 Drop us a question!